How to Hand Over to Your Day-Of Coordinator

 Just start gathering everything now.

-once it’s all sitting together, pulling out what your coordinator needs becomes way easier.
+Even if it feels messy at first, once it’s all sitting together, pulling out what your coordinator needs becomes way easier.

 Step 2: Make your “Handover Folder”